Dark matter scattering off ${}^2$H and ${}^4$He nuclei within chiral effective field theory

 An eventual isoscalar external axial current $a_\mu^{(s)}(x)$ would couple to the isoscalar axial quark current,

-however the latter quantity is not conserved due to the anomaly of the $U(1)_A$ group~\cite{peskin}.
+however the latter quantity is not conserved due to the anomaly of the U(1)$_\mathrm{A}$ group~\cite{peskin}.
 Therefore, it is not possible to construct an invariant Lagrangian with $a_\mu^{(s)}(x)$.
-This case will be treated explicitly by considering the $\chi$EFT in the $SU(3)$ flavour space~\cite{Scherer86}, see below.
+This case will be treated explicitly by considering the $\chi$EFT in the SU(3) flavor space~\cite{Scherer86}, see below.

-These external sources can be used to paratremize the coupling of quarks to electrowek field, and also to WIMPs.
+These external sources can be used to parametrize the coupling of quarks to electroweak field, and also to WIMPs.
 Moreover, they can be used to insert explicit violations of the chiral symmetry in the Lagrangian.
 For example, the explicit violation induced by the non-zero values of the quark masses can be incorporated by assuming $s(x)={\cal M}+\cdots$, where

 $m_u$ and $m_d$ being the $u$ and $d$-quark mass, respectively.